Regaez/datastar-speech/README.md

 type Command = "play" | "pause" | "reset" | "next" | "previous" | "remove" | "configure";

 type SpeechCtrlOptions = {
-  index?: number; // Only relevant for the 'play' and 'remove' commands rate?: number;
+  // Only relevant for the `play` and `remove` commands: index?: number;
+  // The following properties are only relevant for the `configure` command: rate?: number;
   pitch?: number;
   volume?: number;